webbestmaster/typescript-project/readme.virtual-machine.md

 $ ssh-add ~/.ssh/id_rsa_digital_ocean
 ```

-Also you should add your ssh key on digital ocean website
+Also, you should add your ssh key on digital ocean website

 How to Set Up SSH Keys on Ubuntu 18.04
 Public key goes into server "authorized_keys" file